anhtuhuhu/Smart-Locker/README.md

 `Feature` :
 - Unlock with password.
-- Unlock with face recognition.
+- Unlock with facial recognition.
 - Send message to the owner when cannot recognite face more than 3 times or enter password incorrect more than 3 times.

 ### Schematic